Best Books on Paris to Get You Inspired

 Suggested by Carol Perehudoff of WanderingCarol.com

-The Da Vinci Code follows Professor of Harvard and symbolist Robert Langdon and cryptologist Sophie Neveu to solve a murder in the Louvre Museum.
+The Da Vinci Code is one of the most famous novels set in Paris.
+It follows Professor of Harvard and symbolist Robert Langdon and cryptologist Sophie Neveu to solve a murder in the Louvre Museum.
 Their search leads them to a member of Opus Dei trying to find the Holy Grail.

 If you haven’t read this book, here is yet one more morsel of trivia – Dan Brown’s book was banned in the Vatican, Lebanon, and India as offensive to Christianity.
 I think it’s one of the best fiction books set in Paris for everyone who loves mystery and Paris.